yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 |Borrower   |          |          |     999oz|    1000oz|          |          |
 |Merchant   |          |      -1oz|          |          |          |          |

-It should be evident that:
+In summary, it has been shown that:

 * Fractional reserve is inherent in lending.
 * The economic fraction of reserve is time preference.